DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 When And Where To Use It?

-At the end of the day, lighting is an artistic choice, and it’s up to you to determine how you will implement it.
+Lighting is an artistic choice, and it’s up to you to determine how you will implement it.
 Paying attention to lighting styles in film and TV and recognizing their effect is a great start to understanding what lighting styles you should use in your own projects.

 How To Create High-Key Lighting